RdotSilva/Python-Movie-Watchlist/README.md

-# Python Movie Watchlist
+# Python Quick Poll

-Command line Python application used to track movies that you have watched or want to watch in the future.
+Command line Python application that allows users to create polls, view polls, vote on a poll, and check votes on a poll (as a total and percentage)

 ### Prerequisites